-Appendix C: Load Software Using FTP
+Appendix B: Load Software Using FTP

-If there is something wrong with the firmware of the switch and the switch can not be launched, you can load the software to the switch via FTP function.
+If there is something wrong with the firmware of the switch and the switch cannot be launched, you can load firmware to the switch via FTP function.
 FTP (File Transfer Protocol), a protocol in the application layer, is mainly used to transfer files between the remote server and the local PCs.
 It is a common protocol used in the IP network for files transfer.